 Because most printed leases favor the landlord, it is important that you fully understand the lease.
 Never sign a lease without reading and understanding it first.
 Insist that you be given a copy of the lease immediately after you and the landlord sign it.
 If the landlord says they do not have a way to make a copy, you should immediately take it to a place where you can make a copy and then return it to the landlord.
+Or you can use your phone to take photos or scan it, but be sure you can see and read all the text.
 Keep your copy in a safe place.